3 simple steps to lose weight as fast as possible. Read now

 A primarily raw diet makes it difficult to get enough calories, protein, and certain vitamins and minerals.

 Some people may not be able to get enough calories from this diet.
-The evidence also shows that the larger the proportion of raw food in your diet, the higher the risk of adverse effects.
+Evidence also shows that the larger the proportion of raw food in your diet, the higher the risk of adverse effects.

-Unless you take supplements, you may develop nutrient inadequacies over time as your body’s vitamin and mineral stores are used up.
+Unless you take supplements, you may develop nutrient inadequacies over time as your body’s vitamin and mineral stores are depleted.
 Vitamin B12 and vitamin D are particularly hard to get in raw vegan diets.

 However, even nutrition supplements cannot compensate for the diet’s lack of calories and protein.

-Additionally, the risk of being exposed to a foodborne illness increases when you consume raw foods.
+Additionally, the risk of exposure to foodborne illness increases when you consume raw foods.

 This is especially true if raw dairy, eggs, or meat are part of your diet.
 Nutrition experts always recommend that people only eat these when they’re fully cooked or pasteurized.

-Lastly, a raw food diet can be challenging to keep up with for several reasons.
+Lastly, a raw food diet can be challenging to maintain for several reasons.

-For starters, food choices are very limited, and avoiding cooked foods makes it difficult to go out to eat or to eat with friends.
+For starters, food choices are very limited, and avoiding cooked foods makes it difficult to eat out or eat with friends.

-Avoiding cooked foods also means limited food preparation methods, so a raw food diet can get boring.
-Many people also find eating only cold foods to be undesirable.
+Avoiding cooked foods also limits food preparation methods, so a raw food diet can get boring.
+Many people also find eating only cold foods undesirable.

 Lastly, it can be expensive to buy so much fresh, organic produce, not to mention time-consuming to plan and prepare.

-Summary: The raw food diet is probably not harmful in the short term, but you may experience adverse effects if you follow it in the long term.
+Summary: The raw food diet is probably not harmful in the short term, but you may experience adverse effects if you follow it long term.

 Summary